sharonZzz96/MSiA423-final-project-2019/README.md

 ♣ Backlog4: Compare the customers based on their social surrounding data –2 points

-o **Epic2**: Based on their background, telco and transaction information in other financial institutions, classify customers into two groups: with payment difficulty and without payment difficulty.
+o **Epic2**: Based on their background, telco and transaction information in other financial institutions, classify customers into two groups: with payment difficulty and without payment difficulty

 ♣ Backlog1: Understand, clean and merge different datasets –4 points (planned for the next two weeks)